 • Opening in early 2020

-The Otis will offer 191 rooms, 6,000 square feet of event space, a restaurant, a street-side walk-up burger window, and a rooftop bar and pool.
+The Otis will offer 191 rooms, a restaurant, a street-side walk-up burger window, and a rooftop bar and pool.
 The guest rooms will honor Austin’s music legacy with in-room vinyl-record players.
 The 156-room AC Hotel Austin will feature a media salon, a restaurant and a bar.
 Signature cocktails and tapas will be available at the AC Lounge on the second floor, which will have outdoor seating.